backerman/bradackerman.com/content/posts/bsd-cloudy-vpn.md

-We use authenticated encryption with associated data (AEAD) for the child (ESP) SA, but that's not an option for the parent (IKE) SA. `iked`'s configuration doesn't specify the Integrity Check Value (ICV) length that would follow `aes-256-gcm` in other implementations (e.g. `aes-256-gcm16`); this is because you should only use a 16-octet ICV.
+We use authenticated encryption with associated data (AEAD) for the child (ESP) SA, but that's not an option for the parent (IKE) SA. iked's configuration doesn't specify the Integrity Check Value (ICV) length that would follow `aes-256-gcm` in other implementations (e.g. `aes-256-gcm16`); this is because you should only use a 16-octet ICV.